Multibooters

 Windows Recovery Environment

 The Windows Recovery Environment (WinRE), the replacement to the old Recovery Console of legacy WinNT, is now included within the Windows7 operating system and can be started at boot time without the need for a DVD or the additional deliberate installing of WinRE on the hard drive.
-It’s the first boot item on the F8 boot menu - “Repair your Computer”.
+It should be the first boot item on the F8 advanced boot options menu 'Repair your Computer' and it will take you to the following System Recovery Options dialog box.

 WinRE options screen